 Burlington is a tiny borough located in the state of Pennsylvania.
 With a population of 143 people and just one neighborhood, Burlington is the 1111th largest community in Pennsylvania.
-Much of the housing stock in Burlington was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Burlington, you'll notice that it is more blue-collar than most other communities in America.
-39.19% of Burlington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Burlington is generally considered to be a blue-collar town.
+39.19% of the Burlington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Burlington is a borough of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Burlington who work in food service (13.51%), healthcare (10.81%), and business and financial occupations (8.11%).

 And if you like science, one thing you'll find is that Burlington has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.